American infected with Ebola in DRC, as US moves to limit entry from virus-hit region

 ‘A major battle’

-There have been 395 suspected cases and 106 “associated deaths” in the DRC and Uganda, according to the Africa CDC on Monday.
+The Congolese government said Tuesday that 513 suspected cases have so far been linked to the outbreak.
 US health officials are working to move seven people from the Central African country to Germany, including the American national who tested positive for the virus, according to Capt.
 Satish K. Pillai, a doctor and incident manager for the CDC’s Ebola response.

+Germany’s Ministry of Health told CNN Tuesday that arrangements are “currently being made to admit and treat the patient in Germany.”

 WHO said the outbreak is affecting the country’s remote northeastern Ituri province.
 In neighboring Uganda, two laboratory-confirmed cases, including one death, have been reported in the capital, Kampala, WHO reported.